Lapin0t/phd-manuscript/main/02_games.typ

 events.
 Recognizing "programs" as Player strategies, "environments" as yet unknown Opponent strategies and "uninterpreted events" as move exchanges, we are quite close to our setting of alternating two player games.
-However, there are two remaining obstactles in order to apply interaction trees to our use case.
+However, there are two remaining obstacles in order to apply interaction trees to our use case.

 - *Duality.* We would like strategies and counter-strategies to have similar